ehrlich89/forensics/README.md

 ### iBeacon calibration
-To calibrate an iBeacon inside your app (like in the reference application), just place your device 1 meter away from the beacon and deliver an averaged RSSI to the Relution server by calling ```calibrateIBeacon```, as shown below:
+To calibrate an iBeacon inside your app (like in the reference application), just place your device 1 meter away from the beacon and send an averaged RSSI value of the iBeacon to Relution by calling ```calibrateIBeacon```, as shown below:
 ```java
 RelutionIoTService.addBeaconMessageObserver(new RelutionIoTService.BeaconMessageObserver() {
 	@Override